offendingcommit/valdris/Factions & Organizations/Silence-Keepers.md

 **High Vigil Morteus the Grave-Touched**
 - Former Tinker-Priest who converted after experiencing visions in [[Thymeris the Golden]]
 - Bears scars from exposure to "raw time" within a temporal anomaly
-- Prophesied the exact date of the Recent Awakening
+- Prophesied the exact date of [The Recent Awakening](The%20Recent%20Awakening.md)
 - Increasingly radical, calling for "preventive silencing" of all ruins

 **Threshold Guardian Lyssa of the Closing Eye**